ifirmawan/akvo-mis/docs/source/mobileApp.rst

 * Re-fetching forms
 * Re-downloading administration, organisations and entities data
-* Getting the latest datapoints for monitoring and verification
-* Getting certification assignments
+* Getting all registration submissions

 To sync data with the server, follow these steps: